Ubiqus On Demand is looking for a full-time account executive to join the team. Click here for more details.

-If you’re interested in applying to work for Ubiqus On Demand as an English language transcriptionist, please email us at firstname.lastname@example.org.
-If you are applying as a proofreader, copywriter, or editor, please indicate that in your email as well.
+If you’re interested in applying to work for Ubiqus On Demand as an English language transcriptionist, please apply at people.ubiqus.com.

 In both cases, please attach your resume in Microsoft Word or PDF format.
 Resumes without cover letters will not be considered.
 We’re eager to hear from you and keep all resume submissions on file, but we may not be able to respond to you right away.

 (Note: Please do not call about job openings and please do not use the Ubiqus On Demand registration form to submit your resume and cover letter.)

 What Skills are Needed to Be a Good Transcriptionist?

 Ubiqus On Demand has some of the most qualified and seasoned transcriptionists in the industry.
 Our rigorous hiring process is one of the many reasons Ubiqus On Demand is one of the most coveted transcription companies to work for.
 The fact that we pay a living wage is another.